 - Low-income and uninsured women are less likely to receive timely screening mammograms than women with health insurance

-- Women who are uninsured or on Medicaid are 2.5 times more likely to be diagnosed with later stage breast cancer (Stage III or IV) than privately insured women
+- Women who are uninsured or on Medicaid are 2.5 times more likely to be diagnosed with later stage breast cancer (Stage III or IV) than the privately insured women

 - Racial and ethnic minorities are more likely to receive inappropriate treatment for breast cancer than white patients, have poorer satisfaction with the quality of their care, and face a higher mortality rate

 Washington, DC has one of the highest breast cancer mortality rates in the country.
 The surrounding counties in Maryland and Virginia also experience higher than average breast cancer mortality among certain populations.
 Annual screening rates in the National Capital Region range from 62 to 64 percent, yet data from the American Cancer Society show that the aggregate screening rate among uninsured women is only 34.9 percent—far below the national average.